nastanford/KnowledgeBase/KnowledgeBase/Meeting Notes/Follow up Meeting Email.md

 - Deadline:

 Action Items
-- What: Home Page Icons and Descriptions of Tasks
+- What: Landing Page - Home Page Icons and Descriptions of Tasks
 - Who: Laura and Hayley
 - Status:
 - Deadline: